Professional and short courses

 - examine the cost structures of different airlines around the world

 - develop a commercial strategy for a new entrant airline on a European route

 - consider the airport aeronautical charging regime for a system of airports and relate this to policy and business objectives

 Dr Nigel Dennis is head of the Air Transport Unit, coordinating the aviation research and teaching activities at the University of Westminster.
 He has carried out consultancy work for many clients including British Airways, Ryanair, DHL, BAA and the European Commission, and has published numerous papers and articles.
 He is Course Leader of the MSc Air Transport Planning and Management and has taught airline planning on the existing Master's degrees for 20 years.

-Dr Anne Graham is a Reader at the University of Westminster, specialising in airports and tourism.
-She is the author of the book 'Managing Airports: an International Perspective', published by Butterworth-Heinemann.
+Professor Anne Graham is a Reader in Air Transport and Tourism at the University of Westminster, specialising in airport issues.
+She is the author of the book 'Managing Airports: an international perspective', published by Butterworth-Heinemann.

 - John Twigg, Group Planning Director, Manchester Airport Group

 - Leonard Crosbie, former Airline Executive in financial management